kele/kele.github.io/content/_2017/jun/en/foxy-2.md

 As you can see, pattern matching is pretty convenient.
 In the languages that support it natively, the implementation is better than what I have shown here in C++.
-Unfortunately, I don't know enough about Rust to talk about it's internals in this case.
+Unfortunately, I don't know enough about Rust to talk about its internals in this case.

 ### `panic!` and `{}`